 The Boston Children’s Hospital Department of Neurosurgery is committed to providing specialized, pediatric-focused training to the next generation of neurosurgeons.
 To this end, we offer three fellowship programs, each of which has a unique focus that will provide world-class education to an individual pursuing intensive clinical training.

 The Shillito Fellowship supports an outstanding young neurosurgeon every year as he or she pursues intensive, post-graduate clinical training.
 They are credentialed as a staff associate, and after a period of vetting will have independent admitting and operating privileges with close staff attending back-up.
-Due to this credentialing process, the fellowship is open only to graduates of North American Neurosurgical training programs, and the candidate must either be a US Citizen, have a green card, or be eligible for an H1B visa.
+Due to this credentialing process, the fellowship is open only to graduates of North American Neurosurgical training programs.
+The candidate must either be a U.S. citizen, have a green card, or be eligible for an H1B visa.

 The following pediatric neurosurgeons have served as Shillito Fellows since the program’s inception in 1991: